celestiaorg/docs/docs/developers/run-wordle.md

 ```sh
 wordled start --optimint.aggregator true --optimint.da_layer celestia --optimint.da_config='{"base_url":"http://XXX.XXX.XXX.XXX:26658","timeout":60000000000,"gas_limit":6000000,"namespace_id":[0,0,0,0,0,0,255,255]}' --optimint.namespace_id 000000000000FFFF --optimint.da_start_height 21380
 ```

+> NOTE: In the above command, you need to pass a Celestia Node IP address to the `base_url` that has an account with Mamaki testnet tokens.
+Follow the tutorial for setting up a Celestia Light Node and creating a wallet with testnet faucet money [here](./node-tutorial.md) in the Celestia Node section.

 In another window, run the following to submit a Wordle: